 - 2. Click the tab for the channel you want to modify. - 3.
 Click the Video icon (), then click the video track you want to modify. - 4.
 Click the Crosspoints button, then select the video input and video outputs you want to use.

-For information on why resources appear dimmed, red, or "in use", refer to Chapter 4, "Why resources appear dimmed, red, or in use" page 90.

-5. Click Finish to save your changes and close the Channel Configuration dialog box.
+For SDTI channels, click the Stream Setup button and select the input/output for the channel. - For information on why resources appear dimmed, red, or "in use", refer to "Why resources appear dimmed, red, or in use" on page 104. - 5.
+Click Finish to save your changes and close the Channel Configuration dialog box.